Science briefing - Ice cores and climate change

-- Atmospheric carbon dioxide levels are now nearly 40% higher than before the industrial revolution.
+- Atmospheric carbon dioxide levels are now 40% higher than before the industrial revolution.
 This increase is due to fossil fuel usage and deforestation.

 - The magnitude and rate of the recent increase are almost certainly unprecedented over the last 800,000 years.

 - Methane also shows a huge and unprecedented increase in concentration over the last two centuries.